insightfinder/InsightAgent/logstash_output_plugin/README.md

 ```

 ### 4. Start Logstash and send log
-Add following output config in your logstash config file:
+Add following output config in your logstash config file (replace projectName, userName, licenseKey with your own!):
 ```yml
 output {
     insightfinder {